TCF Canada Writing Test: Expression Écrite Tasks Explained

 How long is the TCF Canada writing test?

-The TCF Canada writing section is 60 minutes in total.
-A practical time split is roughly 10 minutes for Task 1, 20 minutes for Task 2, and 30 minutes for Task 3.
-Task 3 carries the most weight because it requires formal argumentation and a longer, structured response.
+The TCF Canada writing section is 60 minutes total.
+A practical split is roughly 15 minutes for Task 1, 20 for Task 2, and 25 for Task 3.
+Task 3 takes the largest block because it is the most heavily weighted and requires a structured formal argument.

 03